Celiac Disease and Grief - Grieving a Life Without Celiac

 - value of health over eating gluten (avoiding long-term health complications becomes more important than eating gluten)

-why grieving is important with celiac disease
+why grieving and Celiac Disease is important

 It might seem easier to avoid your feelings and push through a celiac diagnosis, but if you don’t take time to properly grieve you might have a hard time moving forward.
 Grieving takes time, grieving is uncomfortable, and grieving is necessary.